 This very interesting manifold was part of the water sprinkler system.
 Plumbing was well made in those days, made to last.

 Finally, I found a room with thousands of 35 mm slides strewn about on the floor.
 They had once been labeled and neatly stored in sleeves or Kodak Carousel trays.
 Is this the fate of most old photographs?
 We cherish 100-year-old photographs of people and cities, but age and rarity have enhanced their value.
 Once photography became a common hobby in the post-war era, people took millions or billions of snapshots and dumped the negatives and prints in boxes.
 Possibly only the original photographer considered the work valuable.
 I often read on photography forums how a digital photographer backs up all his files on a RAID machine and sends a spare backup to safe storage somewhere.
-And if those machines fail, will it really matter?
-He takes 10,000 photographs a year and all of them are works of art?
+But if those machines fail, will it really matter?
+He takes 10,000 photographs a year, and all of them are works of art?
 It is a guy thing.
 Will his family ever really look through his tens of thousands of files?
 The same with this old building.
-Does it really matter that it was torn down?)
+Does it really matter that it was torn down?

-(Photographs taken with a Panasonic G1 camera.
+(I took these photographs with a Panasonic G1 camera.
 The scene with the slides was an 8-second exposure.)

 Update, July 13, 2011.
 The demolition continues.